 As a creativity coach, and artist’s mentor, I work with individuals and small groups supporting people to ‘come home’ to themselves and to strengthen their relationship with their creative self.
 We meet on line or in person at my home in West Sussex.
-I’m also a course leader for creative and professional developmental workshops at West Dean College of Arts and Conservation, near Chichester West Sussex UK.
-I’ve worked in the arts since 1975 and I’ve been working solely a as self employed artist and artists mentor since 1996.
+I also lead short courses in creative and professional development at West Dean College of Arts and Conservation.
+(West Dean is near Chichester, West Sussex in UK).
+I’ve worked in the arts and related industries since 1975 and I’ve been working solely a as self employed artist and artists mentor since 1996.

 In my own art practice I explore relationships; the relationships we have with ourselves, with others and with all aspects of the world we are a part of.
 It is my deepest desire is to connect well in life; to be in total immersion with beings, earth and universal elements.
 My exploration into how we relate supports this desire.
 I believe that intimacy and communion come out of a certain quality of presence with one’s self and the ‘other’.
 For me, engaging intently with materials and techniques is one way of enabling a certain type of attention and focus which can support mindful presence.
 I’m currently using poetry, painting, film, and sound as mediums for my exploration.
 Previously I’ve made sculpture, site specific earth work, installation, and live art performance.

 “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.”
 Rumi